-Although the District has expressed no intent to terminate the plan agreement, it may do so at any time.
-In the event the Plan terminates, the net position of the Plan will be allocated, as prescribed by the plan provisions, generally to provide the following benefits in the order indicated:
+Although the District has expressed no intent to terminate the plan agreement, it may do so at any time, subject to the provisions of any collective bargaining agreement in effect at the time.
+In the event the Plan terminates, the net position of the Plan will be allocated, as prescribed by the Plan provisions, generally to provide the following benefits in the order indicated:

-- 1. To provide pensions for those persons who are receiving benefits under the Plan on the date of termination: - 2.
-To provide pensions for participants who have attained age 62 prior to the date of termination: - 3.
-To provide pensions for participants who have attained age 55 prior to the date of termination: - 4.
+- 1. To provide a refund of participant contributions and accumulated investment income as reflected in the separate Member Contribution Account balances. - 2.
+To provide pensions for those persons who are receiving benefits under the Plan on the date of termination. - 3.
+To provide pensions for participants who have attained age 60 prior to the date of termination. - 4.
+To provide pensions for participants who have attained age 55 prior to the date of termination. - 5.
+To provide benefits for participants who have completed eight years of service and who are eligible for a deferred vested pension. - 6.
 To provide benefits for all other participants according to the respective actuarial values of their accrued pension benefits as of the date of termination.